Daino666/Mass_sesnor_code-/README.md

 - Test alternative sensors for better baseline accuracy.
 - Implement real-time model updates on new data.

-## Contributions
-Contributions are welcome!
-Please submit issues or pull requests if you have ideas to improve the project.

 ## License
 This project is licensed under the [MIT License](LICENSE).